 Copyright of these operating instructions remains with the manufacturer.
 Text and images correspond to the technical level at the time of going to press.
 We reserve the right to make changes.
 The content of the operating instructions shall not give rise to any claims on the part of the purchaser.
 We are grateful for any suggestions for improvement and notices of errors in the operating instructions.

-myenergi zappi, myenergi eddi, myenergi harvi and myenergi hub are registered trademarks of myenergi Ltd.
+myenergi zappi, myenergi eddi and myenergi harvi are registered trademarks of myenergi Ltd.

 Box Contents